pradeepgangwar/Vue-Graphql/advanced/README.md

-# Vue-Hasura-Graphql Basic
+# Vue-Hasura-Graphql Advanced

-This repository contains the boilerplate for the basic application.
+This repository contains the boilerplate for the advanced application.
 This shows how to setup Vue application that uses [Hasura Graphql Engine](https://github.com/hasura/graphql-engine).
 This application is a to-do application which supports following features:

-* Basic Login/Signup (No Third party application involved)
+* Basic Login/Signup with auth0
 * Todo creation/deletion and marking a task as done.

 ## Requirements